seyramgabriel/CIL-module-3-assignment/README.md

 It is exciting learning how to ssm into an ec2 instance, instead of ssh, and using  cloudshell instead of local terminal.
 I would encourage all to experience this, and experiment cloudformation, which indeed makes creating and managing virtual resources on AWS easier and faster, once the desired template is ready.

 # Going Forward
 I get elated whenever I press enter and meet with success on the terminal.
 I love to work with codes.
-This assignment makes me want to explore the aws cloudformation documentation to experiment with a lot more virtual resources, that is exactly what I look forward to doing.
+This assignment makes me want to explore the aws cloudformation documentation to experiment with a lot more virtual resources and that is exactly what I look forward to doing.